On this page

 • bone health for the management of osteoporosis and to prevent fractures

-• lowering the cardiovascular disease and stroke
+• lowering the risk of cardiovascular disease and stroke

 • supporting mental health and wellbeing